bobcat33/PinApp/README.md

 * Some windows are not able to be pinned, I have listed the ones I know of below but if you find any more please let me know in [issues.](https://github.com/bobcat33/PinApp/issues)
   - Task Manager (Can be pinned from within the app in the options dropdown menu)
 * Occasionally an app might not be pinned, I am currently unsure why this happens but restarting Pin-App or closing and re-opening the app's window often helps.
+* I have not extensively tested this app, if you find any bugs / problems please report them in [issues](https://github.com/bobcat33/PinApp/issues) or [start a discussion.](https://github.com/bobcat33/PinApp/discussions/categories/bugs)
+* I am fully open to critisism, if you think there are better ways of doing certain things or you have feature requests feel free to share them in [discussions](https://github.com/bobcat33/PinApp/discussions/categories/ideas) :)

 [Back to Top ^](#Pin-App)